top of page

 📍Arashiyama | River-Gazing Retreat

 Dating back to 713 AD, this Shingon temple sits atop a hill overlooking the Katsura River.
-Fewer crowds than Tenryū-ji below, and yes, they offer digital charms—protect your camera as well as your spirit.
-Perfect at dawn or dusk, in blossom or autumn hues.
+It has fewer crowds than Tenryū-ji below, and yes, they offer digital charms—protect your camera as well as your spirit.
+Perfect at dawn or dusk, in blossom or autumn.

 Two people in traditional Japanese attire perform a ritual dance, holding golden fans.
 They wear ornate headpieces.
 The wooden setting adds warmth.